 Sarazanmai.
 Like its predecessors (Utena, Penguindrum, YKA (Yurikuma Arashi)) this was largely incomprehensible on first watch, though very pretty.
 It has been described as a BL variant of YKA, but that doesn't really say anything useful at all.
 Whether it will end up getting the recognition that Utena and Penguindrum, at least, have done I cannot say...
 It probably will - at any rate, I enjoyed it first time through more than I did YKA.

 Kono oto Tomare! is back for another cour.
 The first episode felt like the real completion of the first cour, actually, but set up the start of the progression to the next arc of the story just fine.
 This is a well-made story about relationships, past and present, and different ways of taking responsibility, both individually and in a group (the group being the school club for playing the Koto - a traditional Japanese instrument somewhat like a zither).
 The manga is well on the way to reaching the point at which a third season would be possible, but isn't quite there yet.

 I haven't yet come across any other new shows that I want to watch; doubtless I will be persuaded by something, but in a way I hope not, as I'll have less time for watching this autumn anyway!

 I'm still enjoying Black Clover, though I'd be hard put to write a real recommendation for it!

-"Being human, having your health; that's what's important." (from: Magical Shopping Arcade Abenobashi )"As long as we're all living, and as long as we're all having fun, that should do it, right?" (from: The Eccentric Family )Avatar: Celebrating Radio Eva at 10 (details); Past avatars.Can't wait for 3.0+1.0? - try Afterwards... my post-Q Evangelion fanfic
+"Being human, having your health; that's what's important." (from: Magical Shopping Arcade Abenobashi )"As long as we're all living, and as long as we're all having fun, that should do it, right?" (from: The Eccentric Family )Avatar: "I don't know what it means to be grown-up" (details); Past avatars.Can't wait for 3.0+1.0? - try Afterwards... my post-Q Evangelion fanfic